animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 These things might seem like small impositions of the state and corporate powers, but these are huge sums of money charged greedily at a flat rate to poor people and rich people alike, just for having a car.
 Monthly, or every 6 months, a tax for car ownership.
 And tons of bureaucracy.

-This should be nationalized.
+This should be publicized and made afforfable and accountable.
 If the state thinks it's important, they should pay for it.

 Auto insurance should be nationalized.